Not a Recipe but How I Make My Green Sauces - Flaxseed | Cold-pressed Flax oil | Milled Flax Seed | Handmade Flaxjacks

 Depending on exactly what you put in it, it is typically:

-- Rich in vitamin K, important for healthy bones and normal blood clotting
+• Rich in vitamin K, plays an important role in normal blood clotting and helping maintain healthy bones.

-- Contains healthy unsaturated fats with very little saturated fat
+• Contains healthy unsaturated fats with no added saturated fat

-- A simple way to eat a wider variety of plants, helping increase weekly plant diversity
+• A simple way to eat a wider variety of plants, helping increase your weekly diversity of beneficial plant compounds

 Heartier green sauce (with beans, seeds or nuts)